imixs/open-bpmn/README.md

 Open BPMN is a free and open platform for modeling BPMN 2.0 diagrams.
 The primary goal of this project is to provide a graphical BPMN editing framework, which can be easily customized and extended for any BPMN 2.0 compliant execution engine.

+Open BPMN is based on the [Eclipse Graphical Language Server Platform (GLSP)](https://www.eclipse.org/glsp/), an extensible open-source framework for building custom diagram editors based on web technologies.

+## What is BPMN 2.0?

+BPMN is an open standard to describe business processes and the basis for the execution of business processes in BPMN compatible process engines.

-The [Business Process Model and Notation](https://www.omg.org/spec/BPMN/) was intended for users at all levels, from the business analysts who create the initial design, to the developers who implement the technical details, and finally, to the business users responsible for managing and monitoring the processes.
+The [Business Process Model and Notation](https://www.omg.org/spec/BPMN/) (BPMN 2.0) was intended for users at all levels, from the business analysts who create the initial design, to the developers who implement the technical details, and finally, to the business users responsible for managing and monitoring the processes.
 BPMN is today the common standard for describing business processes.

 BPMN 2.0 is an XML language proposed by the [Object Management Group](https://www.omg.org/spec/BPMN/) (OMG), as a notation for describing not only business workflows (a.k.a. "processes") but also higher-level collaborations between business partners and the choreography of information exchanged between these business partners.
 Due to the fact that BPMN 2.0 is a XML based formal description language, it can be interpreted and executed by various types of Workflow Engines.